 The Western Golf Association's championships rank among the oldest and most prestigious in the United States.
 We use our tournament legacy and reputation to further our charitable mission: the Evans Scholars Foundation, which awards college scholarships to caddies from modest means.
-For more fast facts on the Evans Scholars, view our 2013 At-A-Glance.
+For more fast facts on the Evans Scholars, view our 2014-15 Program Overview.

 - We conduct four of the nation's most prestigious golf championships

 - More than 300 championships held for professional and amateur golfers since our founding

 - 70 top PGA TOUR players compete in the BMW Championship, penultimate event in FedEx Cup Playoffs

 - 2,500 volunteers at our championships in 2014

 - 250 full tuition and housing awards this year

 - 870 Evans Scholars enrolled at 18 universities for the 2014-15 academic year

 - Evans Scholarship Houses at 14 universities

 - Comprehensive selection criteria includes academics, financial need, caddie record and strong character & leadership